GSA/CFO.gov/_pages/coffa/resources.md

     <div class="grid-container">
         <h2 class="margin-bottom-0">WELCOME TO THE RESOURCE LIBRARY</h2>
         <div class="usa-graphic-list__row grid-row grid-gap margin-0">
-            <p class="padding-top-1 margin-0">This is a high-level look at policies, priorities, training, playbooks, and more, in federal financial
+            <p class="padding-top-1 margin-0">This is a high-level look at policies, priorities, training, and more, in Federal financial
-            management.
-This is a living catalog that is consistently updated as policies, priorities, and resources evolve.
-Use the filters on the le to browse.
-It is not exhaustive of all applicable financial policies, priorities, or resources.
+            assistance.
+This is a living catalog that is updated as policies, priorities, and resources evolve.
+Use the filters on the left to browse.
+It is not exhaustive of all applicable financial assistance policies, priorities, or resources.
 Hover over the resource type for a brief definition of the resource type.</p>
             <br>
         </div>
         <h2 class="margin-bottom-0">Related Resources</h2>